Find personal benefits, and academic and research services and resources available to clinical faculty members across the province.

 CTLT is a UBC centre that offers a variety of programs to the UBC community, including an ongoing development program for faculty members at different stages in their careers.
 The program is meant to support you in your teaching and learning endeavors and to provide information on current research on teaching and learning theories and methods.

-All research conducted at UBC facilities (including UBC’s affiliated hospitals) or undertaken by individuals appointed at UBC, that involves human subjects, animals or bio-hazardous materials must be reviewed and approved by a UBC sanctioned Research Ethics Board or Committee.
-You will require a UBC Card to register in RISe, the on-line ethics application.
-Courses, on-line training and guidance notes are available.
+All research conducted at UBC facilities (including UBC’s Clinical Academic Campuses) or undertaken by individuals appointed at UBC that involves human subjects, animals or bio-hazardous materials must be reviewed and approved by a UBC sanctioned Research Ethics Board or Committee.
+You will require a UBC Card to register in RISe, the online ethics application.
+Courses, online training and guidance notes are available.

 Research and Trust Accounting (RTA) ensures research funds are administered in compliance with funding agency, UBC, and accounting policies.
 RTA also maintains financial records, submits periodical financial reports as required, and provides assistance to researchers and departmental administrators with respect to research project funding issues.
 Administrative staff members in the departments and schools coordinate accounting activities and provide ongoing support.

-The University Industry Liaison Office (UILO) Sponsored Research Group negotiates, drafts and administers research agreements with industry, government and non-profit organizations for UBC and, in some cases, its Affiliated Teaching Hospitals.
+The University Industry Liaison Office (UILO) Sponsored Research Group negotiates and administers research agreements with industry, government and non-profit organizations for UBC and, in some cases, its Clinical Academic Campuses.

 Although UBC is a party to clinical trials conducted by Clinical Faculty members, clinical trials are generally negotiated and administered by the hospital or research institute where the research is being conducted.
 For direction please contact your departmental/school administrator.